 Do You Need a St. Patrick’s Day craft for kids?
 Quickly make the supplies for this Pot of Gold craft, with step-by-step instructions and Free Printable Template!

 This St. Patty’s Day pot of gold is lots of fun!
 Plus, kids can write “My Treasure” on the shamrock and write some of their favorite things across the rainbow.
+(This post contains affiliate links to the products mentioned.
+Read my disclosure policy for more information)

 Just download the St. Patrick’s day pot of gold printable and follow the instructions below.